uidaholib/spec-docs/content/processing/resource-dates.md

 ---
-section: Accession Manual
+section: Processing Manual
-nav_order: 3
+nav_order: 5
-title: Accession Record - Dates
+title: Resource Record - Dates
 topics:
 ---

-The **Dates** section in the Accession Record is used to document the dates of the materials in the accession.
+The **Dates** section in the Resource Record is used to document the dates of the materials in the accession.
 Include both bulk and inclusive dates when appropriate.
+May already be filled in if spawned from Accession Record.
 Fields marked with * are mandatory (if information is known).
 Please consult with department colleagues if questions arise.

 {:.table .table-bordered}
 | Field | Required | Content | Examples |